outde-xyz/website/content/Tutorials/latex_pgfplots_phonetics.md

 In order to fix this, we have to add the option `point meta=explicit symbolic`.latex to the `axis`-environment.
 This basically tells pgfplots to only use the explicitly provided label and nothing else.
-And we also have to add `scatter` to `\addplot` so that pgfplot knows that we're arranging these data points as a scatter plot, and in scatter plots each data point still has to be shown as an actual dot.
+And we also have to add `scatter` to `\addplot` so that pgfplot knows that we're arranging these data points as a scatter plot, and in scatter plots each data point still has to be shown as an actual dot even if we're displaying labels.

 ```latex
 \begin{document}